Mark Doyon: Life and career

 In 1989 he launched a literary magazine, Friction Quasi-Quarterly, which published 18 issues until 1994.
 A collection of his own short stories, Bonneville Stories, was published by Pocol Press in 2001.
+His tragicomic debut novel, Deep Fried, was published by Wampus in 2024.

 In 2002 he founded the independent media company Wampus Multimedia, which has published the rock and folk recordings of his own bands and other artists, including tvfordogs, Amateur God, Cafebar 401, and Kowtow Popof.
 Doyon has also produced three various artists tribute albums: If I Were a Richman: a Tribute to the Music of Jonathan Richman (2001), After Hours: a Tribute to the Music of Lou Reed (2003), and Hurry Home Early: the Songs of Warren Zevon (2005).
 In 2005, Wampus established the reissue imprint Foldback Records.
 Doyon has also produced records for folk songwriters Casey Abrams, Alice Despard and Johnny J. Blair, and for other artists using the pseudonym "Mitch Renault."

 Between 1989 and 2002 he worked as a communications and marketing director for the Healthcare Distribution Management Association (HDMA), the National Association of Rehabilitation Facilities (NARF), and the National Rehabilitation Association (NRA).
 In 2008 he was named a Vice President of BoardSource, an organization that supports non-profit organizations.
 He received a master's degree in arts administration from Shenandoah University in 2009.